 The program’s initial location was at UTEP’s Swimming & Fitness Center in 2006.
 In 2007, after nearly a year of renovations and restructuring, the program moved to a new and permanent location, the Ross Moore building on the UTEP campus.
 The grand opening of the new facility took place during the Fall semester of 2007 and the facility was named Fitness Research Facility.
 Building renovations and equipment purchases were made possible with UTEP’s in-kind support, funds available from the Library, Equipment, Repair and Rehabilitation Funds, as well as fundraising campaigns carried out with the involvement of program participants and students.

 The program has been successfully operating in the Fitness Research Facility ever since the grand opening in 2007.
-With new participant recruitments taking place twice a year, over the years nearly a thousand older adults were involved in our program for various time durations.
+With new participant recruitment taking place three times a year, over the years nearly a thousand older adults were involved in our program for various time durations.
 We are proud of the fact that several participants from our original group of 30 are still in the program, as well as many other participants who now have been with us for many years.

 However, even with the tremendous success and achievements in our program, we recognize that an even greater community reach-out is possible with the establishment of additional program locations.
 Therefore, the future goal of the program is to establish off-campus program locations, preferably in all major subdivisions of the greater El Paso area.
 Establishing multiple locations will enable us to bring the program closer to the older adult residents, thus providing easier access for those with limited transportation options.